shintaku-michel/shintaku-michel/README.md

 > 👋 Hello!
 Welcome to my Github profile.
 ## My name is Michel Shintaku and my nickname is "Shin"!

 ### If you have any question/feedback, please do not hesitate to reach out to me!
-I'm currently working on Vue, React, Tailwind CSS and other technologies.
+I'm currently working on Vue, React, Tailwind CSS, Storybook and other technologies.

-### My Technical Skills
+### My technical skills
 - HTML5
 - CSS3, SASS and LESS
 - Tailwind CSS (learning)